The Types of Content: And When to Use Each Type

-In other words, content marketing attracts prospective customers to your website—building brand awareness, and helping your brand stand out when it comes time for the prospect or customer to make a decision and take action.
+In other words, content marketing attracts prospective customers to your website and helps your brand stand out when it comes time for them to make a decision and take action.

-It’s your job to help them make their decision by positioning your brand as an authority within its industry.
+As a writer and/or content creator, it’s your job to help customers make their decision by positioning your brand as an authority within your industry.

 So how do you arm yourself with a strategy that will carry prospects through the process?

-By writing content that brings readers to your brand, establishes you as a credible authority, connects with the reader’s emotions or worldview, and drives action (creating customers).
+By writing content that brings readers to your brand, establishes you as a credible authority, connects with the reader’s emotions or worldview, and drives action (creating customers), you can strengthen your core revenue generation.
+You should also consider how many types of content types are available for you to use during your content marketing campaigns.

 So, while individual pieces of content may achieve the objectives of more than one of these content types, we’ll go ahead and discuss them one by one, just so it’s clearer how each contributes to a successful campaign.

-Content doesn’t matter if no one sees it—attraction content brings visitors to your pages, providing a foundation for your content strategy.
+Content doesn’t matter if no one sees it.
+It might be surprising to know that nearly 91% of websites see zero organic traffic.
+Attraction content brings visitors to your pages, providing a foundation for your content strategy.
 Blogs written as attraction content are meant to be read and shared, and it’s the sharing that drives additional traffic to your site.

 The idea is to provide valuable information—something you know people are searching for—free of charge.
+DemandJump gives you the tools to find the keywords people search for exactly, so your content will rank higher on Google and be more visible to your audience.
 Once they read and share the content, even more eyeballs see it.

 One example of attraction content would be list posts, things like “5 Content Marketing Trends You Need to Know About for 2022,” “3 Tips for Creating Evergreen Content,” “8 Reasons Your Posts Aren’t Being Read,” and so on.

-This type of content is popular because it works.
+This type of content is popular because it works by engaging and informing readers.

-Imagine you’re new to a content marketing role and simply trying to learn as much as you can about it, so you can be more successful.
-Attraction content should hook a reader and provide useful content to keep them reading to the end.
+If you’re new to a content marketing role and simply trying to learn as much as you can, you can be more successful through writing strong, attractive content.
+It should hook a reader and provide useful content to keep them reading to the end.

 Once they reach the end, then, they’re encouraged to take some action—like visiting your webpage to learn more, or downloading a provided resource.
 You’ve just added a new lead to the pipeline!

-What’s important about authority content is that you have to demonstrate your authority, rather than stating outright that you’re the authority.
+What’s most important about authority content is that you have to demonstrate your expertise, rather than stating outright that you’re the authority.

-This takes a little subtlety, to resist the temptation to let marketing language hijack your content.
-All you have to do is present content so informative and credible that you don’t have to say you’re the authority—let it speak for itself.
+This takes a little subtlety.
+But all you have to do is write informative and credible content!
+Let it speak for itself.

 Authority content can take a wide variety of forms.
-List posts can be authority content, as can content that answers frequently asked questions, offers a solution to a defined problem, and so on.
+Content that answers frequently asked questions, offers a solution to a defined problem, and so on can all be authoritative.

 So, how do you show your authority?